huaminghuangtw/Evergreen-Notes/Permanent-Notes/happiness.md

 > _“The happiest people in the world are those who feel absolutely terrific about themselves.” — Brian Tracy_

 > _[“Happiness can be found even in the darkest of times, if one only remembers to turn on the light.” — J.K.
 Rowling, Harry Potter and the Prisoner of Azkaban](https://www.goodreads.com/quotes/1266091-happiness-can-be-found-even-in-the-darkest-of-times)_

+> _“What I 'discovered' was that happiness is not something that happens.
+It is not the result of good fortune or random chance.
+It is not something that money can buy or power command.
+It does not depend on outside events, but, rather, on how we interpret them.
+Happiness, in fact, is a condition that must be prepared for, cultivated, and defended privately by each person.
+People who learn to control inner experience will be able to determine the quality of their lives, which is as close as any of us come to being happy.” — Mihalyi Csikszentmihalyi_

 ---